Common Steroid Drug Shows Lifesaving Results In Large Coronavirus Trial

 According to Oxford researchers, the trial involved over 2,000 patients who were given dexamethasone.
 These included people in very critical condition on ventilators as well as those with less severe illness who were given oxygen feeds.

 Compared to standard treatment, dexamethasone seemed to reduce the chances of dying by a third for ventilator patients and by a fifth for patients on oxygen.
-There was no added benefit to survival for severe cases that didn’t require either ventilator or oxygen.
-Given the results, the researchers estimate that the drug would prevent one death per every eight patients on a ventilator and one death per every 25 patients on oxygen.
+There was no added benefit to survival for severe cases that didn’t require either a ventilator or oxygen.
+Given the results, the researchers estimate that the drug would prevent one death per every eight patients on a ventilator and one death per every 25 patients on oxygen who was treated with it.

 While other trials or observational studies have suggested that some drugs may shorten the course of illness or reduce symptoms, this is the first trial of its kind to clearly show a lifesaving potential from a treatment.
 It’s understandably left the researchers excited.